 The Privacy and Access Council of Canada is an independent, member-based, non-profit, non-partisan and non-governmental national professional association.

-PACC is a voice for privacy and access in Canada, and speaks on behalf of its members and other concerned Canadians, but neither represents nor advocates on behalf of individuals.
+PACC is the voice for privacy and access in Canada, and speaks on behalf of its members and other concerned Canadians, but neither represents nor advocates on behalf of individuals.

 As an educational and professional membership organization, PACC promotes high standards of competency and conduct among its members to advance the state of privacy and access across Canada.
 Members adhere to a Code of Conduct, and believe that good privacy, access and governance practices contribute to an organization’s ability to create value, be accountable, and meet legislated compliance requirements.

 PACC is also the certifying body representing leadership and excellence in information privacy, access to information, and data governance.